mzc9/Grocery-Shopping-Cart/README.md

 Test plan and results are in the testing folder

 The project was created in a linux distro and designed to run in the terminal.

+To run the program, ensure that all files from the code folder are downloaded in the same location.
+Run the make command in the terminal.